blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 known as handspeak.
 The ways of the silent are guarded from outsiders, and involve a harsh regimen of martial arts, scholarly study, and magical training.

-Only a select few mages outside of the silent culture know it's true purpose, which is to safeguard any of the magical secrets that could be used to bring about a new age of Titans.
+Only a select few mages outside of the silent culture know it's origin.
+The silent culture was created by a legendary band of titan slayers known as the Radiant Order.
+They created the Silent culture to safeguard any of the magical secrets that could be used to bring about a new age of Titans.
 Rather than destroy this knowledge, individual silent are trusted only with pieces of the entire puzzle, and it is strictly forbidden to share those secrets except when training successors.
 The only major exception